kaplanbar/mock-server/README.md

 ### Mock API Config

-The directory you run the Mock-server should contain a yaml configuration file with a Mockserver prefix in its name.
+The directory you run the Mock-server should contain a YAML configuration file with a Mockserver prefix in its name.

 (Mockserver.example_config.yaml)
 ```yaml